-Lesley Carruthers’ widely acclaimed sculptures are the product of a largely intuitive process, often informed and inspired by the landscapes in which she has lived and worked.
+Lesley Carruthers’ widely acclaimed art is the product of a largely intuitive process, often informed and inspired by the landscapes in which she has lived and worked.
 During almost two decades of working as a sculptor, in East Anglia and in the West of Scotland, many commissions were undertaken, including one for a major piece of public sculpture in Essex, and one for a sculpture in Helensburgh’s new outdoor museum, in Colquhoun Square.

-She also appeared in the Anglia TV series ‘Coastal Inspirations’, which featured local artists inspired by the landscape.
-Her work is much sought after, often by collectors who have found the sculptures add a very special kind of visual appeal to a garden or domestic setting.
+She also appeared in the Anglia TV series ‘Coastal Inspirations’ which featured local artists inspired by the landscape.
+Her sculpture has been much sought after, often chosen to add a very special kind of visual appeal to a garden or domestic setting.

-She describes her technique as instinctive: ‘often happening without advance planning or rational thought’, and finds the creative process both unpredictable and unfathomable, yet at the same time hugely inspirational.
+Her technique in both sculpting and painting is instinctive: ‘usually happening without advance planning or rational thought’. and she finds the creative process both unpredictable and unfathomable, yet at the same time hugely inspirational.
 “Working in abstract is, for me, a means, of self-expression which allows me to communicate in a different way, without words”.

 Lockdown 2020 prompted a period of introspection, leading to clarity, simplification and a renewed commitment to painting, as well as a decision to give all money received from painting sales to charity.